dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Take it all one day at a time and enjoy the journey.**
+**Open your eyes and notice the beauty of this wonderful world.**

-Kristi Bartlett
+Anonymous